-Krakow is a beautiful city with some great gems for lovers of beautiful things.
+Krakow is a beautiful city with some great gems for lovers of beautiful design.

-In this guide I shares some of the best and most aesthetic shops and galleries I found during my visit to Krakow.
-It features graphic and interior design, fashion, illustration and places to shop for original gifts.
+Read on to find graphic and interior design, fashion, illustration and places to shop for original gifts.

 Idea Fix – Polish Designers

 This spacious shop is popular with tourists and locals.
 It is dedicated to featuring Polish designers, both established and up and coming ones.

 At first you’ll see mostly fashion on display, but if you look around you’ll also discover some accessories, jewellery, art magazines and other surprises.

 This colourful concept store in the Jewish Quarter has some great, funky home design.
 Be sure not to miss the back room, as some of its gems are in there.

 The shop offers furniture, lighting, wall art, ceramics, textiles, stationary, toys and more.